-You must disclose a position as a Category B reportable tax position where your entity:
+You must disclose a position as a Category B RTP where your entity:

-prepares financial statements in accordance with the relevant accounting standards, including but not limited to applying AASB Interpretation 23 (PDF, 325KB) (1) (Uncertainty over income tax treatments), in recognising, measuring and disclosing uncertain tax positions has recognised an uncertain tax position and/or disclosed a contingent liability (asset) in its financial statements for the corresponding income year.
+- has recognised an uncertain tax position and/or disclosed a contingent liability for a position (asset) in its financial statements for the corresponding income year.

 The concepts of recognition, measurement and disclosure are to be given meanings in accordance with accounting principles.